-Since the first time we had stepped inside Zion National Park back in 2010, this magnificent valley in Utah has been a favorite.
-I have come back several times with friends to hike the Emerald Pools trail, the Narrows and find a sense of grounding.
+After our first initial visit to Zion National Park back in 2010, this magnificent valley in Utah had become a favorite.
+I have come back several times with friends to hike the Emerald Pools trail, the Narrows and to find a sense of grounding.
 My now adult daughter hikes, camps here with friends and even took her engagement photos in the park.
 Zion has been a special place for us with its tremendous sandstone monuments, green valley floor and the peaceful Virgin River that runs through it.
 Another reason to love this place is Zion is not far from Las Vegas, you can make it there between 2.5 and 3 hours.

 Zion was recognized as a national park in 1919 and has up to 4,000,000 visitors per year.
 This national park is on everyone’s To-See list from all over the world.
 During my visits, I have heard different European languages including French and German.
 According to my friends from Europe, road tripping through America to our national parks is big on their bucket list.